 Regardless of whether you are experiencing migraines or not, the good news is that ED is a condition that can be treated.

-If you suffer from physical ED, you should consult your doctor about possible treatments.
+If you suffer from physical ED, you should consult your doctor about possible treatments like hormone therapy, male enhancement pills, injections.
 If your ED is psychological in nature, you could consult a sex therapist.
+To find a sex therapist near you, visit the American Association of Sex Educators, Counselors, and Therapists or the Society for Sex Therapy and Research.

 You can also try to use relaxation techniques at home that could help you reduce anxiety and improve erections such as guided imagery.